WHNS: Channel 21 license prior to 1979

-Rebuilding channel 21
+Rebuilding channel 21 and Pappas ownership

 After the sale to Carolina Christian Broadcasting collapsed, Thoms lost the lease on the channel 21 antenna site, and the station went off the air.
 Thoms reached a deal to sell WANC-TV to Pappas Telecasting of Visalia, California, for $206,000 in June 1979.
-The sale became effective September 14, and twelve days later, on September 26, the call letters were changed to WHNS.

-WANC-TV's signal had only reached Asheville and did not extend beyond the South Carolina state line.
-Pappas began the process of filing for new, much more powerful facilities on Slick Rock Mountain just a month after taking possession of the license.
+The sale became effective September 14, and twelve days later, on September 26, the call sign was changed to WHNS.
+Pappas announced in August 1980 that it intended to have WHNS on the air by October 1981 as a general-market independent station for Asheville as well as Greenville and Spartanburg.
+The previous WANC-TV facility on Town Mountain produced a signal that only reached Asheville and did not extend beyond the South Carolina state line.
+As a result, Pappas filed within a month of taking possession of the license to move the transmitter to Slick Rock Mountain.
 However, in 1981, the FCC designated its application for hearing.
 WGGS-TV had filed to move its transmitter to Caesar's Head in Greenville County, South Carolina, and the two applications were mutually exclusive for technical reasons.
 While WGGS-TV dropped its conflicting application, another problem had emerged: the proposed facility would not provide a strong enough signal to three percent of the city of Asheville, the city of license, because of shadowing by mountains.
 As a result, the FCC denied the initial application in 1982.
 Pappas appealed: the FCC review board found in Pappas's favor given the circumstances, finding that the company's push to restore channel 21's service to Asheville, limited choice of suitable sites, and good faith efforts outweighed the shadowing issues.